ethanwhite/moore-ddd/supplement.md

 we can remove impediments to data intensive approaches and allow scientists to focus on doing science.

-My lab has already developed a platform for acquiring, cleaning up, and restructuring heterogeneous data sources, and developed a community who are adding and improving datasets
+My lab has developed a platform for acquiring, cleaning up, and restructuring heterogeneous data sources, and developed a community who are adding and improving datasets
 ([Morris & White 2013](http://doi.org/doi:10.1371/journal.pone.0065848)).
 We are